apache/dolphinscheduler/docs/docs/en/guide/parameter/local.md

 ## Examples

-This example uses local parameters to print the current date.
+This example shows how to use local parameters to print the current date.
 Create a Shell task and write a script with the content 'echo ${dt}'.
 Click ** custom parameter ** in the configuration bar, and the configuration is as follows:

 ![local-parameter01](/img/new_ui/dev/parameter/local_parameter01.png)